ashutoshsingh1311/trafficsimulation/README.md

 * Vehicles such as cars, bikes, buses, and trucks are generated, and their movement is controlled according to the signals and the vehicles around them.
 * This simulation can be further used for data analysis or to visualize AI or ML applications.

-Find a step-by-step guide to build this simulation [here](https://towardsdatascience.com/traffic-intersection-simulation-using-pygame-689d6bd7687a).

 ------------------------------------------
 ### Demo